idaholab/moose/docs/content/documentation/systems/Materials/solid_mechanics/IsotropicPlasticity.md

 ## Description

-The `IsotropicPlasticity` model is a model used to model general instantaneous plasticity.
-It is used as one of the submodels in `CombinedCreepPlasticity` model.
+The `IsotropicPlasticity`is used to model general instantaneous plasticity.
+It is also used as one of the submodels in `CombinedCreepPlasticity` model.

 !syntax parameters /Materials/IsotropicPlasticity